-X Exception: Target off track Challenge remains regarding the ongoing impact of: - The Number of pumping appliances unavailable each day due to the current Average Vacancy Margin (AVM) and the subsequent increased operational commitment. - Culture review & pay talk visits has caused appliance availability to reduce. - This target is under review due to the new approach to HFSVs and a qualitative focus. % P1 People HSFVs as proportion of overall target - monthly
+- The number of pumping appliances unavailable each day due to the current Average Vacancy Margin (AVM) and the subsequent increased operational commitment. - Culture review & pay talk visits has caused appliance availability to reduce. - This target is under review due to the new approach to HFSVs and a qualitative focus.in defining the approach each Borough will take in seeking and supporting those most vulnerable

+% P1 People HSFVs as proportion of overall target - monthly

-Exception: Target off track This indicator will change with the new approach to HFSVs and the creation of the Borough Risk Management Plans.
+This indicator will change with the new approach to HFSVs and the creation of the Borough Risk Management Plans.
 These will be both key to defining those most at risk and targeting engagement and activity to meeting their needs.
 Now is also the time to define performance indicators that drive improvement in an intelligent way.

 Local partner initiatives will not pause whilst these plans are being built and the plans will create local agency and accountability in the area.

 Prevention: Community Work

 Educating Young People - rolling 12 month

 % time spent by station staff on comm safety - monthly